 After that we were able to find a new printer and have the correct amount of books printed, in which every copy was in perfect condition.
 Not so hard right?

 By the end of 2015 we were finally able to share our little story of our Akumu Ink characters going on an adventure together.
-We sold out of the physical copy within 2 years, but we recently released a softcover version and a redesigned 15 YEAR ANNIVERSARY version.
+We sold out of the hardcover version within 2 years, but we recently released a softcover version and a redesigned 15 YEAR ANNIVERSARY version.